Possible Enhancement of Superconductivity in Ambient-Pressure La$_3$Ni$_2$O$_7$ Thin Film: Results

 In the previous discussion, we observed that in the weak coupling regime, the s-wave superconductivity in this system may be contributed by four types of nesting and the $\delta$ pocket appears to have a significant impact on superconductivity through the nesting with the $Q_{1}$ wave vector.
-To further investigate the impact of the $\delta$ pocket on superconductivity, we performed a computational experiment by artificially suppressing the Green's function spectral weight around the $\Gamma$ point in the Eliashberg calculation.
+To further investigate the impact of the $\delta$ pocket on superconductivity, we performed a computational experiment by artificially suppressing the Green's function spectral weight around the $\Gamma$ point in the Eliashberg calculation after the FLEX self-consistent calculation was fully converged.
+Specifically, we set the Green's function near $\Gamma$ point being zero with only the $\delta$ pocket removed.
+Afterwards, we solve the gap function Eq.12 again.
 This allows us to isolate the specific contribution of the $\delta$ pocket to the superconducting instability.
 After artificially removing the $\delta$ pocket, the Fermi surfaces for $n = 1.3$ and $n=1.42$ are shown in Fig.~\ref{fig4}(a) and (b).
 We compared $\lambda_{s}$ at $n = 1.42$ in cases where the $\delta$ pocket is present and absent, with the results shown in Fig.~\ref{fig4}(c).
 The gap functions after removing the $\delta$ pocket are displayed in Fig.~\ref{fig4}(d) and (e).
 The original $\lambda_{s}$ is consistently higher than that of the case where the $\delta$ pocket is removed for all values of $U$, indicating that although the nesting between the $\alpha$ pocket and $\beta$ pocket, as well as that between the $\gamma$ pocket and $\beta$ pocket (i.e. spin fluctuation of wave vector $Q_{1}$ and $Q_{3}$), still induce the $s_{\pm}$-wave pairing.
 However, in the presence of the $\delta$ pocket, the more stable $s_{\pm}$-wave pairing occurs between the $\delta$ pocket and the $\gamma$ pocket.
 Fig.~\ref{fig4}(f) shows the evolution of $\lambda_{s}$ with $n$ in both cases, demonstrating that this enhancement remains effective across a broad hole-doped regime.
 Moreover, after removing the $\delta$ pocket, the dome structure previously observed at $n = 1.42$ disappears, confirming that the optimal $T_c$ is dictated by the evolution of the $d_{z^2}$-derived Fermi surface near the $\Gamma$ point.